TelegramBots/book/src/3/updates/README.md

 - `MessageThreadId`: the topic ID for Forum/Topic type chats

 ## Sequential vs parallel updates
-Whether polling in a loop or with [webhook](webhook.md#updates-are-posted-sequentially-to-your-webapp), you will always receive updates in sequential order of increasing `update.Id`, one after the other.
+Whether polling in a loop or with [webhook](webhook.md#updates-are-posted-sequentially-to-your-webapp), you will usually receive updates in sequential order of increasing `update.Id`, one after the other.

 If you want to parallelize the handling of updates for improved performance, it is up to your async code.
 There are multiple possible approaches:
-- write the received update into a [threading Channel](https://learn.microsoft.com/en-us/dotnet/core/extensions/channels)
+- write the received update into a [Threading Channel](https://learn.microsoft.com/en-us/dotnet/core/extensions/channels)
   You will need separate consumer Task(s) to process these updates _(see [Background Service](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services))_
 - do the same but with a `ConcurrentQueue` or a `Queue` (with `lock`)
 - spawn a new sub-Task for each update, using `Task.Run` for example